top of page

 Challenges

-Changing the way products are designed and developed is a sensitive mission.
+1. Changing the way products are designed and developed is sensitive mission.

 • A holistic design system (Figma + Zeroheight + Storybook)

-• A user testing process that resulted in direct impacts on the product backlog
+• A user testing process using our very own software that significant positive impacts on the product backlog

 Holistic Design Audit